Early in the Vietnam War, many helicopters were shot down by ground fire.

 The Cobra, with a chin mounted cannon and ability to fire rockets, quickly proved its value in Vietnam.

-Since then, a plethora of military helicopters have been developed with cannon, rocket, missile and countermeasure capabilities.
+Since then, many military helicopters have been developed with cannon, rocket, missile and countermeasure capabilities.

 A cannon or autocannon is an automatic gun that fires larger caliber ammunition.